CEXTBurmawala/notes/programing_app/integration_general.md

   - The entity should be either person or party
   - The hour of the day should be be between 1-23 (UTC time)
   - The interval should be either weekly or daily
-- run `node script/ftp-integration/enable.js` to enable integration in the app
+- run `node script/ftp-integration/index.js enable -a` to enable integration in the app
   - if script fails, set the `export APP_CONFIG_PATH=$(pwd)`
 - log into the app and go to Settings > Workflows
   - in the dropdown menu, choose "Integration Mappings"